BartholomeLeBruno/IOT-DONTDIENOWANDRUN/README.md

 ## :fuelpump: How it works

+### Values and calculations
+#### Color variation
+The colors of the bracelet depend on the user's PPM.
+Here is the data range that we have set up:
+`insert color range, don't forget to translate the headers in english`
+#### Alarm
+The alarm is triggered when the PPM are deemed dangerous for the user, depending on their age.
+We used the Haskell & Fox calculation (1970) : there is a little imprecision with this model but we also do not need a very precise result in our use case.
+In addition, the formula is not very complex and this facilitates implementation.
+A push button can be pressed to stop the alarm.

+`insert maximum heart beat chart`

+### Arduino code explanation
+The code is fully commented for better comprehension!
+Check it in the folder `insert arduino code folder` of this repository.

 ## :arrows_clockwise: Usage
 `insert barto gif`
 1. **Setup the connected object** according to the TinkerCad modeling
+2. **Turn on the connected object** by pressing the first push button (on/off)
-2. **Register** with an username, a password and your date of birth.
+3. **Register** with an username, a password and your date of birth
-3. **Sign in** with the username and password previously filled.
+4. **Sign in** with the username and password previously filled
-4. **Activate bluetooth on the smartphone**
+5. **Activate bluetooth on the smartphone**
-5. **Pair with the connected object**
+6. **Pair with the connected object**
-6. You can now use your bracelet while doing sporting activities and view reports on your smartphone!
+7. You can now use your bracelet while doing sporting activities and view reports on your smartphone!